alvayus/AERzip/README.md

 ## About AERzip

-AERzip is an open-source Python package that provides a number of useful tools to allow compression and decompression of AEDAT files.
-Its main advantage is the reduction in the size of the AEDAT files stored on disk without practically increasing the processing time.
+AERzip is an open-source Python package which provides useful tools to allow **AEDAT files compression and decompression**, thus decreasing the disk space required for storage.

 ## Installing